Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

-Neurally mediated and postural syncope are usually benign, although they can have more serious underlying causes themselves.
+Neurally mediated and postural syncope are both typically benign (although they can have more serious underlying causes).

 You can remember them with acronym SNAP if needed.

-These types of syncope are all due to an inappropriate autonomic reflex in response to a trigger and hence this is also known as reflex syncope.
+Neurally mediated syncope is due to an inappropriate autonomic reflex in response to a trigger and hence this is also known as reflex syncope.